michaelrsweet/codedoc/README.md

 - The default HTML stylesheet no longer puts an outline box around monospaced text (Issue #2)
+- Fixed a buffer overflow issue with fuzzer-generated "code" (Issue #5)
 - Now use the base name of the cover image filename in HTML output.
 - Fixed some markdown parsing issues.